Good News in History, October 7 - Good News Network

 - Hollywood adopted its movie ratings system (1968)

-- The musical Cats opened on Broadway, beginning its record run of 7,485 performances (1982)
+- Cats the musical opened on Broadway, beginning its record run of 7,485 performances (1982)

+Happy 86th Birthday to Desmond Tutu, the archbishop of Cape Town who received the 1984 Nobel Peace Prize for his efforts in South Africa to end apartheid, including his leadership of the vital Truth and Reconciliation Commission.
+As a member of The Elders, he still campaigns for human rights and against HIV/AIDS, tuberculosis, poverty, racism, sexism, homophobia, and transphobia.
+He recently co-authored a book with the Dalai Lama called, The Book of Joy: Lasting Happiness in a Changing World.
+(1931) –2013 photo by Libris Förlag, CC

 And, on this day in 1955, the brilliant cellist Yo-Yo Ma was born in France.
 The Chinese-American musician was a child prodigy, performing from the age of five, when his mother, a singer, and father, a violinist, moved to New York City.
 His 90+ albums have received 18 Grammy Awards and his kindness follows him around the world on tour after tour.
 His fascination with other cultures and the ways their music can be blended together resulted in the nonprofit Silk Road Project.
 Ongoing since 1998, it is described as an “arts and educational organization that connects musicians, composers, artists, and audiences around the world.”
 Watch a clip below, and see Yo-Yo talk about Silk Road.